-As a web_admin, you are responsible for setting up your site after it has either been migrated from the previous platform or if it has been created by the CMS team.
+As a web_admin, you are responsible for setting up your site after it has been created by the CMS team.
 This page will guide you through that process.

 Login with your PID/password.

 Once the group manager loads, you’ll see the site(s) that you can manage through the CMS and for each site, you will see separate group names for each role within the system.
 These include:

 - Author — A user who can add/edit content.
 This includes uploading images and other assets to your site’s asset library.
 Authors cannot publish content without approval from publishers or web_admins.